tkhq/sdk/packages/react-native-passkey-stamper/README.md

 // Returns authenticator params that can be used with sub-org creation, user creation, etc. const authenticatorParams = await createPasskey({
-  // Won't be visible to users, this the name of the Turnkey resource
+  // Won't be visible to users, this is the name of the Turnkey resource
   authenticatorName: "End-User Passkey",
   rp: {
     id: "your.site.com",